Johnsoct/fsd/src/docs/apis.md

 #### Long/short polling

-Polling is simply making a request on a set interval.
+Polling is simply making a request on a set interval. _Short polling_ refers to an interval around five seconds, or less than the set time a TCP socket closes from inactivity or timeout. _Long polling_ refers to an interval greater than or equal to the set time a TCP socket closes.

 ```ts
 setInterval(() => {